December 5, 2023

 When it comes to printing, there are a variety of options.
 One decision you'll have to work through is whether local printers or network printers will better serve the needs of your company.
 So…what’s the difference between local and network printers, and what do you need to know when making your decision?
 Let's start by defining your options.

-What is a Local Printer?
+What Is a Local Printer?

-A local printer is one which is directly connected to a specific computer via USB cable.
-It is a printer that is only accessible from that particular workstation and therefore, can only service one computer at a time.
-Local printers ensure employees with large printing needs have reliable access to a printer.
-They also improve the efficiency of project workflow.
-When a local printer is used to print out pieces for a project, it is easy to immediately see if the printed materials are accurate.
-If there is a problem, it can be corrected in a timely manner.
+How about this for starters: Operating system updates won’t disrupt your ability to print!
+Local printers can also improve the efficiency of project workflow.
+And when a local printer is used to print out pieces for a project, it is easy to immediately see if the printed materials are accurate.
+If there is a problem, it can be corrected quickly.

-What is a Network Printer?
+What Is a Network Printer?

 While certain businesses and work environments are better served by local printers, we've found that the majority of today's businesses are better served by network printers.